Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 used as the soundtrack for "Dinos in Space" as cablecast on BNN-TV as part of "Crazy Dinosaurs."
 To watch "Dinos in Space" please click on a dinosaur to the right: |

 This piece may be used for dance.
-Versions available for string orchestra with percussion III/IV/2a; concerto for 3 double reed instruments and orchestra III/IIb/4; string quintet I/V/5 and the original piano solo performed by Carmen Rodriguez-Peralta II/IIIc/2.
+Versions available for string orchestra with percussion III/IV/2a; concerto for 3 double reed instruments and orchestra III/IIb/4; string quintet I/V/5 and the original piano solo, dedicated to, and premiered by Carmen Rodriguez-Peralta II/IIIc/2.
 The recording was used as the sound track for "The Train" which appeared on BNN-TV as part of "Crazy Dinosaurs."
-Please push on the train or a dinosaur to the right, to hear Ms. Rodriguez-Peralta's performance of this piece:
+Please push on the train or a dinosaur to the right, to hear Ms. Rodriguez-Peralta's performance of this piece: |

 |